Information for Australians

 We strongly recommend you take out medical coverage to ensure access to medical services while you are in Myanmar.

-Below are links that give guidance on options, brokers and also insurance accepted by some private clinics operating in Myanmar:
+Below are links that give guidance on options, brokers and insurance accepted by some private clinics operating in Myanmar:

 Australians planning to travel to Myanmar